Utah Minimum Wage

 What are Minimum Wages in Utah?

 What's the minimum wage in Utah?
 For entrepreneurs and small business owners with employees, it's important to know whether your state has a minimum wage law.
 Information on minimum wages can be tough to find so we've done the research for you.
 Here's the minimum wage for Utah.

 As of January 1, 2021, minimum wage in Utah is $7.25.

 Utah is one of 45 states that have enacted minimum wage laws.
-The minimum wage in Utah is identical to the current Federal minimum wage rate of $7.25.
+The minimum wage in Utah, which is currently lower than the minimum wage of 29 other states, is identical to the current Federal minimum wage rate of $7.25.

-According to data from the 2012 US Bureau of Labor Statistics, there are 37,000 minimum wage workers in Utah, representing 4.90 percent of the hourly workforce.
+According to data from the 2012 US Bureau of Labor Statistics, there were at that time 37,000 minimum wage workers in Utah, representing 4.90 percent of the hourly workforce.

 Need to find minimum wages by state?
 Just browse our minimum wages information pages:

 Share this article